greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RULE.html.md

 `ON SELECT` rules must be unconditional `INSTEAD` rules and must have actions that consist of a single `SELECT` command.
 Thus, an `ON SELECT` rule effectively turns the table into a view, whose visible contents are the rows returned by the rule's `SELECT` command rather than whatever had been stored in the table \(if anything\).
 It is considered better style to write a `CREATE VIEW` command than to create a real table and define an `ON SELECT` rule for it.

-You can create the illusion of an updatable view by defining `ON INSERT`, `ON UPDATE`, and `ON DELETE` rules to replace update actions on the view with appropriate updates on other tables.
+You can create the illusion of an updatable view by defining `ON INSERT`, `ON UPDATE`, and `ON DELETE` rules (or any subset of those that is sufficient for your purposes) to replace update actions on the view with appropriate updates on other tables.
 If you want to support `INSERT RETURNING` and so on, be sure to put a suitable `RETURNING` clause into each of these rules.

-There is a catch if you try to use conditional rules for view updates: there must be an unconditional `INSTEAD` rule for each action you wish to allow on the view.
+There is a catch if you try to use conditional rules for complex view updates: there *must* be an unconditional `INSTEAD` rule for each action you wish to allow on the view.
 If the rule is conditional, or is not `INSTEAD`, then the system will still reject attempts to perform the update action, because it thinks it might end up trying to perform the action on the dummy table of the view in some cases.
-If you want to handle all the useful cases in conditional rules, add an unconditional `DO INSTEAD NOTHING` rule to ensure that the system understands it will never be called on to update the dummy table.
+If you want to handle all of the useful cases in conditional rules, add an unconditional `DO INSTEAD NOTHING` rule to ensure that the system understands it will never be called on to update the dummy table.
 Then make the conditional rules non-`INSTEAD`; in the cases where they are applied, they add to the default `INSTEAD NOTHING` action. \(This method does not currently work to support `RETURNING` queries, however.\)

 **Note:** A view that is simple enough to be automatically updatable \(see [CREATE VIEW](CREATE_VIEW.html)\) does not require a user-created rule in order to be updatable.
 While you can create an explicit rule anyway, the automatic update transformation will generally outperform an explicit rule.